richiedaze/Podman-fedora-toolbx/README.md

 2. I have added a bind mount to the host to share with this container.
 This service will create a shared directory on host at **~/Public/fedora-toolbx/project1** assuming you named the toolbx project1.
 This directory will be persistent even if you delete the toolbx container.

-3. If you want to modify the service unit, remember to reload the daemon, as discribed below.
+3. If you want to modify the service unit, remember to reload the daemon, as described below.

 ## Installation
 1. Place the service unit file in **${XDG_CONFIG_HOME}/systemd/user** directory